SadeghHayeri/GreenTunnel/README.md

 You can simply choose the suitable installation for your OS in the [releases](http://google.com "releases") section.

 ### Command-line interface (CLI)
-The easiest way to install GreenTunnel is using [npm](https://www.npmjs.org/ "npm"):
+You can install GreenTunnel using [npm](https://www.npmjs.org/ "npm"):
 ```
-$ npm install --global green-tunnel
+$ npm i -g green-tunnel
 ```
-then you can run it useing `gt` or `green-tunnel` commands.
+after installation you can run it using `gt` or `green-tunnel` commands.

 ```
 $ gt --help